BitCannaGlobal/testnet-bcna-cosmos/instructions/stage5/task5.3.md

 * Send `ubcna` tokens from BC to MT chain
 * Send `utick` tokens from MT to BC chain

-Please add a memo to your transactions:
+Please add a memo to your transactions, example:
 ```
 --memo "Send ubcna tokens from BC to MT chain"
 ```